ThinkingBeyond/BeyondQuantum-2025/Jacob Winchester and Habiba Islam/README.md

 groups is the many worlds interpretation which is what we focused on in our project.
 The preferred basis problem is present in many interpretations however is particularly apparent in the MWI.
 The question of why, during the branching, we split in the position basis or any particular basis is vitally important for describing the reality we experience.
 Following this, we searched for potential solutions and found decoherence as a natural option.
-However, upon a literature review of this we found disagreement leading us to our research question.
+However, upon a literature review of this we found disagreement.
+This led us to our research question.

 ## Research Question
 ### Does decoherence as a mechanism solve the preferred basis problem in the many worlds interpretation?